Bordeaux Travel Guide

 Esplanade des Quinconces © Jonas Witt

 Wine connoisseurs looking to take home some of their favourite bottles from the region would do well to buy directly from the wine farms.
-However, shops such as La Vinotheque on cours du XXX Juliet, or L'Intendant and Badie on alless de Tourny are good alternative options.
+However, shops such as La Vinotheque on cours du XXX Juillet, or L'Intendant and Badie on allees de Tourny are good alternative options.
 The city also plays host to the world's most famous wine fair, Vinexpo, every two years.

 Become our Bordeaux Travel Expert